Peggy's Cove in Halifax Region, Nova Scotia — The Atlantic Provinces (North America)

 Erected by Halifax Foundation and the Halifax Regional Municipality.

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
+In addition, it is included in the Lighthouses series list.

 Location.
 44° 29.64′ N, 63° 54.812′ W. Marker is in Peggy's Cove, Nova Scotia, in Halifax Region.
-Marker is on Peggy's Point Road, on the right when traveling east.
+It is on Peggy's Point Road, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 96 Peggy's Point Road, Peggy's Cove NS B3Z 3S2, Canada.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-When Continents Collide / Carving A Cove (a few steps from this marker); The Cold, Hard Facts About Glaciers (a few steps from this marker); Home Sweet Home (a few steps from this marker); The Lure of Peggy's Cove (a few steps from this marker); Fishermen's Monument (within shouting distance of this marker); A Monumental Work Of Art (within shouting distance of this marker); The Art of deGarthe (within shouting distance of this marker); A Natural Masterpiece (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: When Continents Collide / Carving A Cove (a few steps from this marker); The Cold, Hard Facts About Glaciers (a few steps from this marker); Home Sweet Home (a few steps from this marker); The Lure of Peggy's Cove (a few steps from this marker); Fishermen's Monument (within shouting distance of this marker); A Monumental Work Of Art (within shouting distance of this marker); The Art of deGarthe (within shouting distance of this marker); A Natural Masterpiece (within shouting distance of this marker).
 Touch for a list and map of all markers in Peggy's Cove.

 More about this marker.
 This marker is located at the Nova Scotia Provincial Visitor Information Centre.